-We have everything from early action such as the American War of Independence, to items used during modern day conflicts such as Afghanistan.
+We have items from early actions such as the American War of Independence, to modern-day conflicts such as Afghanistan.

 The Waterloo Room

-Be dazzled by the numerous medals on display in the Medal Corridor.
-The medals are a testiment to our brave soldiers.
+Be dazzled by the many medals on display.
+Medals are a testament to a soldier's service and bravery.
 The highest award for valour is the Victoria Cross and the Museum owns five.
-Three of the Victoria Crosses are on display with the other two being out on loan at the Museum of Lancashire and Blackburn Museum.
+Four are on display with one on loan to Blackburn Museum.

 The Somme Room

-This room is the Museum’s main display gallery and traces the history of the Regiment and its predecessors through the 20th Century, from the Boer War to Afghanistan.
-There are many amazing stories to read and artefacts to see in here.
+This room is the Museum's main display gallery and traces the history of our Regiments through the 20th and 21st Centuries, from the Boer War through both World Wars to Afghanistan.
+Many amazing stories and artefacts are here to see and read.

 The Quebec Room